-Status: In Connecticut, all qualified patients with a legal prescription may be in possession of marijuana, and state licensed businesses may grow, process, transport, and dispense marijuana.
+Status: In Connecticut, all individuals 21 years and older may purchase, possess, and consume marijuana beginning July 1, 2021.
+All qualified patients with a legal prescription may be in possession of marijuana, and state licensed businesses may grow, process, transport, and dispense marijuana.

 |CBD Program||Medical Program||Recreational Program||Are Applications Open?|